 Coastal flooding is also a major risk during tropical storms and hurricane seasons.
 Currently, there are 75,000 people at risk of coastal floods but that number is expected to increase by 13,000 over the next thirty years.
 Heavy localized rain that accompanies these storms makes flooding in low-lying areas more severe.

-In order to prepare for a flood, you should know your risk level.
+In order to prepare for a destructive river flood, you should know your risk level.
 Due to the ever-changing topography and climate, it’s recommended that you run a risk analysis every few years.

 Mississippi is covered in about 20 million acres of forest land.
 In an average year, the Mississippi Forestry Commission responds to 3,000 wildfires.
 These burn a combined estimate of 50,000 acres.